-\\While students have the benefit of accessing their textbooks online through the Digital Theological Library, they will not have access to the Digital Theological Library upon graduation.
+While students have the benefit of accessing their textbooks online through the Digital Theological Library, they will not have access to the Digital Theological Library upon graduation.
 Therefore, we encourage students to purchase select textbooks to build their personal library.
-For your convenience, Horizon has partnered with Kennedy's Parable to provide textbooks.